FMCG in India: Evolution

 Between 1950 and 1980, there was limited investment in the FMCG sector.
 Local people had lower purchasing power, which meant that people opted for necessity products rather than premium products.
 Indian government was inclined towards favouring the local shops and retailers.
 Between 1980 and 1990, people wanted more variety of products which encouraged FMCG companies to increase the availability of products.
 FMCG Industry started getting traction and other companies started entering the industry.
 Media industry in India also boomed during the same time which gave new companies even more incentive to make their business profitable.
 Prior to 1991, when globalisation and liberalisation occurred in India, western apparels and foreign food products were not available to local customers.
-Common people weren’t very aware of brand recognition.
+Common people weren't very aware of brand recognition.
 After 1991, FMCG industry was inspired by the international companies which also allowed government intervention to incentivise foreign FMCG companies to operate in India.

 The Indian FMCG industry generates massive employment opportunities and currently employs more than 3 million people.
 Departmental stores, grocery stores, and supermarkets are the places where consumers buy the necessary products for daily consumption.
-In the 21st century, people don’t want to move across different stores to acquire the common household goods.
+In the 21st century, people don't want to move across different stores to acquire the common household goods.
 Hence, the introduction of supermarkets, where customers have a variety of choices for different household products, into localities are proving to be extremely convenient to the customers.
-Some of the most common stores in India are: Reliance Retail, Big Bazaar, D-Mart, Easy day, MORE, Spencer’s, Spar, HyperCity, and Star Bazaar.
+Some of the major supermarket chains in India are: Reliance Retail, D-Mart, MORE, Spencer's, Spar, HyperCity, and Star Bazaar.
 Although the operations of supermarkets are profitable, local grocery stores are suffering due to lack of variety of products.
 Unlike other emerging FMCG industry around the world, FMCG sector in India is still quite conventional.
-Despite street markets are still one of the most visited places for shopping in urban and rural settings, online platforms are leading the way to buy FMCG products.
+Despite street markets still being one of the most visited places for shopping in urban and rural settings, online platforms are leading the way to the buying of FMCG products.

 Trends

 Increase in number of government initiatives

 In the past few years, there are increasing number of initiatives like farm loan waivers, Direct Benefit Transfer (DBT) and development of infrastructure in rural areas.
-Under the Union budget 2019-2020, the focus has been shifting towards education, agriculture, healthcare, infrastructure, tax rebate and micro, small and medium enterprises (Ministry of Micro, Small and Medium Enterprises).
+Under the Union budget 2019–2020, the focus has been shifting towards education, agriculture, healthcare, infrastructure, tax rebate and micro, small and medium enterprises (Ministry of Micro, Small and Medium Enterprises).
 These initiatives are projected to have an impact by increasing the minimum wages of common people, especially in rural areas.
 Thus, any increment in income will be directly proportional to demand in FMCG products.

 Changes in lifestyle and traditional culture

 Change in lifestyle and traditional culture is also having a positive impact on the FMCG industry.
-The population in urban areas are diverging towards premium products as opposed to essential goods because of rise in income of the middle class people.
+The population in urban areas are diverging towards premium products as opposed to essential goods because of rise in income of the middle-class people.
 This has also led to FMCG companies to rethink strategies as people as willingly to pay high prices for premium products.